sarguru1981/MyFamilyApp/README.md

-# MyFamilyApp
-My Family App
+# Review App

-* [Common Dependency](/buildSrc/README.md) Managed to have a common dependencies in a multi module project
+* Managed to have a [common dependencies](/buildSrc/README.md) in a multi module project